Forth Ports is Ready for Final Brexit Implementation Phases in 2022

 Common Transit Convention and Transit Facilities

-The UK will become a party to the Common Transit Convention in its own right on 1 January 2021.
-Transit is a Customs procedure that allows goods to move between the EU and CTC countries with duty only being paid in the country of final destination.
-CTC countries are Switzerland, Norway, Iceland, Lichtenstein, Turkey, Macedonia and Serbia, as well as the EU.
+The UK became a member of the Common Transit Convention in its own right on 1 January 2021, and is now a Common Transit Country.
+Transit is a Customs procedure that allows goods to move between the EU and Common Transit Convention (CTC) countries with duty and VAT being accounted for in the country of final destination.
+CTC countries are UK, Switzerland, Norway, Iceland, Lichtenstein, Turkey, Macedonia and Serbia, as well as the EU.

-Port of Tilbury, Tilbury2 and Port of Grangemouth are registered as Transit Offices of Departure, Destination and Office of Transits, so can handle any unitised Transit cargo.
-A Transit Accompanying Document (TAD) is required to travel with cargo and must be stamped by the local Border Force Transit Office.
+Port of Tilbury, Tilbury2 and Port of Grangemouth are registered as Offices of Departure, Transit and Destination, and can handle any unitised Transit cargo.
+A Transit Accompanying Document (TAD) is required to travel with cargo and must be presented to the local Border Force Transit Office.
 If you are interested in moving cargo under Transit please contact our team (details below), prior to shipping:

-Port of Tilbury including London Container Terminal and Tilbury2: Neil Davis (e-mail: email@example.com)
+Port of Tilbury including London Container Terminal and Tilbury2: Neil Davis can be contacted at firstname.lastname@example.org

 Click below to read more.